The Parisian Lunch as a Turing Test: What “Bon Appétit” Really Says About Your Rank

 The Semantic Arms Race: How Elites Shift the Codes

-If silence was the original strategy of distinction, it gradually ceded ground as “Bon appétit” became ubiquitous.
+If silence was the original strategy of distinction, it gradually ceded ground as “bon appétit” became ubiquitous.
 Once confined to working-class households and informal family meals, the phrase progressively colonized the full social spectrum; brasseries, corporate lunches, dinners among friends.
 Everywhere, it settled in as a reflex of conviviality.
 Its democratization was its undoing in the eyes of those who had used it as a marker of belonging.

 This is where Bourdieu becomes genuinely strategic.
 In his “race for distinction”, elites never abandon a territory without conquering another.
-Once “Bon appétit” ceased to be discriminating, fine-dining establishments performed a precise lexical substitution: “Bonne dégustation”, sometimes “Excellente dégustation” in the most formal houses.
+Once “bon appétit” ceased to be discriminating, fine-dining establishments performed a precise lexical substitution: “Bonne dégustation”, sometimes “Excellente dégustation” in the most formal houses.
 The shift is revealing.

 “Bon appétit” refers to the body and its satisfaction.
 “Bonne dégustation” summons the educated palate and the sensory experience.
 This is not merely a register shift: it is an ontological translation.
 The meal is no longer a need to be met, but an experience to be traversed.
 And this translation is far from trivial from an economic perspective: it describes precisely the transition from a service economy to an experience economy, as theorized by Pine and Gilmore in 1998.
 French haute cuisine understood before the consultants that value does not reside in the plate, but in the semantic framework in which it is placed.

-The mechanism mirrors that of luxury branding at large: the moment a distinctive sign is democratized, a logo, a model, a phrase, the parent house quietly withdraws it from its own communications, leaving it to the mass market, and invests in a new semiotic territory.
+STRATEGIC PARALLELThe mechanism mirrors that of luxury branding at large: the moment a distinctive sign is democratized, a logo, a model, a phrase, the parent house quietly withdraws it from its own communications, leaving it to the mass market, and invests in a new semiotic territory.
 Exclusivity is not a state.
 It is a perpetual movement.

 Executive Application: The Table as an Extension of the Boardroom